 - Provide a business plan (including a business industry overview, operating plan, financial plan or source of funds, and a sales and marketing plan)

 - Must have a fully built site that meets all the requirements of the Cannabis Regulations at the time of their application

-We will dig into the details of the notable requirements in part two of this series, but if you would like to view the entire eligibility conditions from Health Canada you can do so here.
+We will dig into the details of the notable requirements in our next article, but if you would like to view the entire eligibility conditions from Health Canada you can do so here.

 Cannabis application timeline

 Health Canada provides no resources or answers for how long the average timeline is to get fully licensed.
 Luckily, we have met with hundreds of cannabis applicants and we get to know them throughout their entire application journey.
 This gives us a good vantage point to provide average timeframes based on what we have seen from our own experience.
 Typically, for standard cultivation and processing licenses, it will take at least 12 months from the date of an application submission to the date that a site is licensed.
 In some cases, we have seen this accomplished in as few as six months.
 For micro-cultivation or micro-processing applicants, the wait appears to be closer to a minimum of nine months, as the security requirements are far less strict.
 Keep in mind, however, that fewer than ten micro licenses have been issued so far.

 The exact reasons for the long timeframes aren’t known, but one of the main contributors is the extremely high volume of applications Health Canada received over the past two years.
 Many of these applications did not meet the requirements, but it still takes Health Canada resources to comb through each one.
 Just recently in August 2019, Health Canada announced that they brought on an additional 140 employees to help speed up application processing for cannabis research licence hopefuls.